 Granny’s eyes widen in mock surprise.
 ‘Ohmygod!?!
 Pregnant!?!’

 ‘That was fast.
+A two week pregnancy and a speedy delivery.
 What did they say at the hospital?’

 ‘I don’t think he went there.
 Derek didn’t say… But, Granny.
 It was an alien baby.
 It did probably just “pop” out.
 With sparkles and such.’

-‘Probably…’ She adds under her breath, ‘Like a fairy birth.’
+‘Probably…’ Her grandmother adds under her breath, ‘Like a fairy birth.’

 ‘Ahem… Not exactly.
 So what did it look like?’

 ‘Like most baby’s do.
 Except it was green.
 At least Derek said so.
 Or murky-ish.
 Definitely not human, but kinda cute in an alien way.’